 About

-The ninth annual Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) Forum 2024 will take place February 29 - March 2 in West Palm Beach, Florida at the Palm Beach County Convention Center and the Hilton West Palm Beach.
+The 11th annual Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) Forum 2026 will take place February 5-7, in San Diego, California, at the Marriott Marquis San Diego Marina.

-This CE-accredited meeting stands apart from many traditional medical meetings by offering a singular track of scientific and clinical presentations in a dynamic environment, along with numerous networking opportunities.
-Highlights of the Forum include the Kenneth P. Johnson Memorial Lecture and the National MS Society Barancik Prize for Innovation in MS Research Lecture.
-In addition, poster sessions will showcase over 400 poster presentations.
+This CE-accredited meeting stands apart from many traditional medical meetings by featuring a single track of scientific and clinical presentations that highlight the latest advancements in MS and related disorders.
+Key features of the Forum include the Kenneth P. Johnson Memorial Lecture, the National MS Society Barancik Prize for Innovation in MS Research Lecture, poster sessions showcasing over 400 poster presentations, numerous networking opportunities, and a vibrant Industry Hub.

-A special thank you to our Program Committee for putting together an outstanding 2024 program!
+A special thank you to our Program Committee for planning an outstanding 2026 program!

-ACTRIMS is committed to fostering the careers of Young Investigators with an interest in MS. The first session of the Forum is composed of platform presentations by Young Investigators who will be selected based on a review of the submitted abstracts.
+ACTRIMS is dedicated to fostering the careers of Young Investigators with an interest in MS. The first session of the Forum features platform presentations by Young Investigators who are selected based on a review of submitted abstracts.
 In addition, junior faculty, fellows, and students who submit abstracts are eligible for an educational grant to support their attendance.
-Neurologists in training will learn about career paths in clinical and investigative neuroimmunology through the pre-conference Neurology Resident Summit in Multiple Sclerosis.
+Neurologists in training will also benefit from the pre-conference Neurology Resident Summit in Multiple Sclerosis, offering insights into career paths in clinical and investigative neuroimmunology.

 Mission